Lawyers

 He also advises energy companies regarding their contractual portfolio and on how to manage potential liability and mitigate litigation risk through dispute-minded contract drafting and corporate structure optimization.
 He advises governments and State entities on the restructuring of their respective energy sectors.

 Mohamed teaches investment arbitration at Sciences Po Law School.
-He also serves as a member of the LCIA Court and as President of the LCIA’s Arab Users Council.
+He served as a member of the LCIA Court (2019–2024).
+He is the President of the LCIA’s Arab Users Council and sits on the CRCICA Advisory Committee.